Looking for memorable mother-daughter getaways? Here are the ten best places to travel with your mom this year.

 Napa Valley, California

-Napa Valley is the ultimate girl’s weekend destination.
+Napa Valley is the ultimate girls’ weekend destination.
 The rolling hills of Northern California’s winelands make for the perfect mother-daughter getaway, too.
-You and your mom will clutch hands and see finger-stretches of vineyards from a hot air balloon flight or chat, eyes heavy from one-too-many sips of red wine, deep into the night.
+You and your mom will clutch hands and see vineyards, stretched out like fingers, from a hot air balloon flight or chat, eyes heavy from one too many sips of red wine, deep into the night.
 You’ll stumble back into queen-sized beds and wake to Napa inn-prepared breakfast spreads.

 New York City, New York

 Common ground is easy to find in New York City (once you get off the subway, you’re walking on it).
 There’s a hum, excitement, and momentum to NYC that you can’t find elsewhere.
-My mom (with a coffee in her hand) and I strolled past the Hepburn-graced windows of Tiffany’s.
+My mom (with a coffee in her hand) and I strolled past the Hepburn-famed windows of Tiffany’s.
 We followed the scents of Manhattan’s food carts (and split gyro-topped rice plates smothered in spicy sauce).
 We felt time blur around us at Grand Central Station.
 She wandered into Sex & The City sights; I posed on the steps of The Met like Blair Waldorf.
 We went to The New York Public Library – once, twice, thrice.
-We raised our hands like Hermione Granger in Potion’s class, trying to hail a yellow cab.
-She snapped a photo of me spinning with a star-spangled street performer, wearing a Marie Antoinette hoop skirt bigger than American Dreams.
+We flailed our hands, trying to hail a yellow cab.
+She snapped a photo of me spinning with a star-spangled street performer wearing a Marie Antoinette hoop skirt bigger than American dreams.

 Which of these mother-daughter getaways would you go on?
 What are your favorite mother daughter trips?
 Let me know in the comments below!